*** This course contributes to the Royal Society of Biology's Industry Skills Certificate

 What does the course cover?

-In the ﬁrst half of the course we'll take you from zero to hero at a gentle pace.
+In the ﬁrst half of the course we'll take you from zero to hero.
 Introducing Python and Jupyter from the very basics through to writing simple functions.
 This will involve short tutorials alternated with practical and relevant exercises - all done through live coding.

 Plotting and Statistics in Python

-In the afternoon, we'll showcase some practical applications of Python.
-By introducing important modules (NumPy, SciPy, Pandas and Seaborn) we will cover how to read in datasets and carry out simple plotting and statistics on this data.
-This part of the course will be less hands-on but you will be provided with all the resources needed to practice after the course.
+In the afternoon, you'll learn some practical application of Python.
+By introducing important modules (NumPy, SciPy, Pandas and Seaborn) we will cover how to read in datasets and carry out simple plotting and statistics.

 A Note of Prerequisites

 Attendees should be comfortable installing applications on their own laptops, details of which will be provided closer to the time.
 Any laptop or operating system is suitable.

 Attendees will also be asked to read some background materials before attending the course to ensure that all attendees have common knowledge.
 This will be a small amount and will be explained with pointers to additional resources.

 Who are the course tutors?